floruo/LifeGraph5/README.md

 - **Caching:** Tags and countries are cached in localStorage for faster access.
 - **Tailwind CSS:** Modern, responsive UI with Inter font.

+## IMPORTANT: Changes Made to the LSC23 Data

+- Replaced whitespace in tag URIs with underscore
+- Removed leading whitespace for categories

 ## Getting Started

 ### Prerequisites